Guidelines for Paper Authors and Presenters

 If you have been accepted or invited to present a paper at the IFLA World Library and Information Congress (WLIC) these guidelines are for you.

 All papers should reflect in some way the conference theme: Inspire, Engage, Enable, Connect

 Submitting your paper

-Deadline for submission of congress papers: 1 June 2020 (to ensure availability in the IFLA Library before Congress.)
+Deadline for submission of congress papers: 20 June 2022 (to ensure availability in the IFLA repository before Congress.)

 Please submit your paper using the template below to the coordinator of your session: